 My ride flowed like a river and I arrived at the airport at exactly 10:30AM.
 Since I didn’t need to check-in with my bag, I went through security quickly and got to my terminal at 11AM, 50 minutes before my flight!

 YES!
 I made it.
 At that point, I felt that a huge rock on my chest for weeks was finally lifted.
 I was so happy I did feel like a blissful hippopotamus as I went onto the plane.

-14 Hours late, after a transfer from DC, to the Frankfurt Airport in Germany (and hearing a joke from Gabe Zicherman about the Frankfurt Airport being in Ohio on Facebook), I finally landed in Denmark.
+14 Hours later, after a transfer from DC, to the Frankfurt Airport in Germany (and hearing a joke from Gabe Zicherman about the Frankfurt Airport being in Ohio on Facebook), I finally landed in Denmark.
 However, since there was some flight delays, I still showed up an hour later than anticipated.